Information about Google Classrooms & Home Learning

 Please see the pdf guides and video tutorials below for help and support on Google Classrooms.
+There is also a copy of our Home Learning Policy:

 A few key points regarding Google Classrooms